Emgality

 - Emgality is an injection given under the skin (known as a subcutaneous injection).

-- It can be injected in your abdomen (tummy), thigh, back of the upper arm or buttocks (bottom).
+- It can be injected into your abdomen (tummy), thigh, back of the upper arm or buttocks (bottom).

-- You need to talk with your doctor to decide if you will inject the medicine yourself, or if a healthcare provider will do this for you.
+- You need to talk to your doctor about whether you will inject the medicine yourself, or if a healthcare provider will do this for you.

 - You need to be trained to give yourself the injection by your doctor, nurse or pharmacist.